dinobby/sensational_headline/README.md

 ## Resources
 Fine-tuned model on Yusan data can be downloaded at [**here**](https://drive.google.com/file/d/1m8gQt3G7rSrZeoMUPoTNt4sSVT5TpLu1/view?usp=sharing) and unzip to the `\sensational_headline\sensation_save\Rl directory`.

-(Optional) To train and run your model from scratch, you need [**datasets**](https://drive.google.com/open?id=1ufGjlp2yGQ7Z--scYVEkvlu3hm-ec3dD) and unzip to the project home directory
+(Optional) To train and run your model from scratch, you will need [**datasets**](https://drive.google.com/open?id=1ufGjlp2yGQ7Z--scYVEkvlu3hm-ec3dD) and unzip to the project home directory

 Pretrained Chinese embedding download: [**click me**](https://github.com/Embedding/Chinese-Word-Vectors) and unzip to the project home directory.